Connect subnet to routerΒΆ

 For most situations, you would want to connect your subnet to your router so that you can for example reach the internet (or your other networks) through it.

-This means giving your router an interface on the network on which the subnet is defined as well as an IP-address on the subnet, thereby enabling traffic to be routed to and from the subnet.
+This means giving your router an interface on the network on which the subnet exists and an IP address on the subnet, thereby enabling traffic routing to and from the subnet.

 For instructions on how to connect a subnet to a router, a step-by-step guide is available based on your choice of management platform: